Skip to content

 • Consider adding explicit API contract stories that must complete before frontend stories begin

-Tests failing after sprint
+Tests failing after implement phase

 Problem: The QA engineer reports test failures.

 Solution: The team lead messages the implementing teammate with specific failure details.
 The teammate fixes their code and QA re-tests.
 This cycle repeats until all tests pass.
-The sprint review gate will not advance until tests pass.
+The implement review gate will not advance until tests pass.

 CLI Errors